Marathon Petroleum Co. (NYSE:MPC) Shares Sold by Yousif Capital Management LLC

 Yousif Capital Management LLC reduced its position in Marathon Petroleum Co.
 (NYSE:MPC – Get Rating) by 10.8% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 97,558 shares of the oil and gas company’s stock after selling 11,839 shares during the period.
 Yousif Capital Management LLC’s holdings in Marathon Petroleum were worth $9,690,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also modified their holdings of the company.
-Credit Agricole S A purchased a new stake in shares of Marathon Petroleum during the 2nd quarter valued at about $25,000.
-Moisand Fitzgerald Tamayo LLC purchased a new stake in Marathon Petroleum during the 2nd quarter worth approximately $29,000.
-JFS Wealth Advisors LLC increased its holdings in Marathon Petroleum by 49.8% during the 2nd quarter.
-JFS Wealth Advisors LLC now owns 376 shares of the oil and gas company’s stock worth $31,000 after purchasing an additional 125 shares during the last quarter.
-McClarren Financial Advisors Inc. purchased a new stake in Marathon Petroleum during the 3rd quarter worth approximately $32,000.
-Finally, MBM Wealth Consultants LLC increased its holdings in Marathon Petroleum by 41.3% during the 3rd quarter.
-MBM Wealth Consultants LLC now owns 342 shares of the oil and gas company’s stock worth $35,000 after purchasing an additional 100 shares during the last quarter.
-76.48% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also modified their holdings of the stock.
+West Family Investments Inc. purchased a new stake in shares of Marathon Petroleum during the 3rd quarter valued at about $230,000.
+Bank Julius Baer & Co.
+Ltd Zurich increased its holdings in Marathon Petroleum by 51.3% during the 3rd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 2,411 shares of the oil and gas company’s stock worth $240,000 after purchasing an additional 818 shares during the last quarter.
+Lincoln National Corp increased its holdings in Marathon Petroleum by 2.3% during the 3rd quarter.
+Lincoln National Corp now owns 8,396 shares of the oil and gas company’s stock worth $834,000 after purchasing an additional 192 shares during the last quarter.
+Andesa Financial Management Inc. increased its holdings in Marathon Petroleum by 141.8% during the 3rd quarter.
+Andesa Financial Management Inc. now owns 40,460 shares of the oil and gas company’s stock worth $4,019,000 after purchasing an additional 23,724 shares during the last quarter.
+Finally, WESTERN FINANCIAL Corp increased its holdings in Marathon Petroleum by 5.3% during the 3rd quarter.
+WESTERN FINANCIAL Corp now owns 7,043 shares of the oil and gas company’s stock worth $700,000 after purchasing an additional 354 shares during the last quarter.
+76.48% of the stock is currently owned by hedge funds and other institutional investors.

 Analyst Ratings Changes

 Several research analysts have recently commented on the company.
+Morgan Stanley lifted their target price on Marathon Petroleum from $125.00 to $140.00 and gave the stock an “overweight” rating in a research report on Friday.
+Jefferies Financial Group assumed coverage on Marathon Petroleum in a research report on Wednesday, October 19th.
+They issued a “hold” rating and a $119.00 target price for the company.
 Raymond James lifted their target price on Marathon Petroleum from $150.00 to $155.00 and gave the stock a “strong-buy” rating in a research report on Friday, January 13th.
-Wells Fargo & Company lifted their target price on Marathon Petroleum from $131.00 to $133.00 and gave the stock an “overweight” rating in a research report on Thursday, January 5th.
-Royal Bank of Canada boosted their price objective on Marathon Petroleum from $126.00 to $135.00 and gave the company an “outperform” rating in a research report on Wednesday, November 2nd.
-Mizuho restated a “neutral” rating and set a $133.00 price objective (up previously from $125.00) on shares of Marathon Petroleum in a research report on Tuesday, January 10th.
-Finally, Morgan Stanley boosted their price objective on Marathon Petroleum from $125.00 to $140.00 and gave the company an “overweight” rating in a research report on Friday.
+Barclays boosted their price objective on Marathon Petroleum from $126.00 to $130.00 and gave the company an “overweight” rating in a research report on Monday, January 9th.
+Finally, Mizuho restated a “neutral” rating and set a $133.00 price objective (up previously from $125.00) on shares of Marathon Petroleum in a research report on Tuesday, January 10th.
 Four research analysts have rated the stock with a hold rating, six have given a buy rating and two have given a strong buy rating to the company.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $127.00.

 Insider Transactions at Marathon Petroleum